Princess047/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
--first script for the first task
+-script 0 for task 0
--second script for the second task for the command to display files list -third script for the third task for the command to change directory -fourth script for the fourth task for command to list file in long format -fifth script for the fifth task to diplay hidden files -sixth script for the sixth task to display hidden files in long format and display files numerically -seventh script for the seventh task to to create a directory in /tmp directory
+-script 1 for task 1 for the command to display files list -script 2 for task 2 for the command to change directory -script 3 for task 3 for command to list file in long format -script 4 for task 4 to diplay hidden files
+-script 5 for task 5 to display hidden files in long format and display files numerically -script 6 for task 6 to to create a directory in /tmp directory -script 7 to move the file 'betty' to 'myfirstdirectory'